 - a) Property held for sale in the ordinary course of operations or in the process of construction or development for such sale.
-This property is treated as inventory. - b) Property being constructed or developed on behalf of the Provincial Government: Housing Department.

-- c) Owner-occupied property which is defined as property which is held (by the owner or by the lessee under a finance lease) for use in the production or supply of goods or services or for administrative purposes as per definition criteria of GRAP 17 which includes all council buildings used for administration purposes. - d) Property occupied by employees such as housing for personnel (whether or not the employees pay rent at market rates) are also regarded to be owner-occupied property. - e) Property that is leased to another entity under a finance lease. - f) Property held to provide a social service and which also generates cash inflows.
-For example, if council holds housing stock (letting units) used to provide housing to low income families at below market rental.
-In this situation, the property is held to provide housing services rather than for rentals or capital appreciation and rental revenue generated is incidental to the purposes for which the property is held. - g) Property held by council for strategic purposes or to meet service delivery objectives rather than to earn rental or for capital appreciation. - h) Where council has properties that are used both for administrative and commercial purposes and part of the properties cannot be sold separately these properties will not be classified as investment properties.
+This property is treated as inventory. - Property being constructed or developed on behalf of the Provincial Government: Housing Department. - c) Owner-occupied property which is defined as property which is held (by the owner or by the lessee under a finance lease) for use in the production or supply of goods or services or for administrative purposes as per definition criteria of GRAP 17 which includes all council buildings used for administration purposes. - d) Property occupied by employees such as housing for personnel (whether or not the employees pay rent at market rates) are also regarded to be owner-occupied property. - e) Property that is leased to another entity under a finance lease. - f) Property held by council for strategic purposes or to meet service delivery objectives rather than to earn rental or for capital appreciation. - g) Where council has properties that are used both for administrative and commercial purposes and part of the properties cannot be sold separately these properties will not be classified as investment properties.

-5.9.
-BIOLOGICAL ASSETS (GRAP 101)
+5.10.
+BIOLOGICAL ASSETS (GRAP 27 (to be replaced by GRAP 110))

 Biological Assets are living plants and animals such as trees in a plantation or orchard, cultivated plants, sheep and cattle.
-Managed agricultural activity such as raising livestock, forestry, annual or perennial cropping, fish farming that are in the process of growing, degenerating, regenerating and / or procreating which are expected to eventually result in agricultural produce.
+Managed agricultural activity such as raising livestock, forestry, annual or perennial cropping, fish farming that are in the process of growing, degenerating, regenerating and/or procreating which are expected to eventually result in agricultural produce.
 Such agricultural produce is recognised at the point of harvest.
 Future economic benefits must flow to the municipality from its ownership or control of the asset.